What is a Cash Discount?

-Cash Discounts is defined as the discount or the incentive given by the seller to the customer for paying the dues on or before the due date of the payment as per the terms and conditions of the company
+Cash Discounts are the discounts or incentives given by the seller to the customer for paying dues on or before the due date as per the company’s terms and conditions.

-- It is offered by the company to its customers for making the early payment in cash and is known as sales discount from the perspective of the company selling the goods and purchase discount from the perspective of the buyer purchasing the goods.
+- The company offers it to its customers to make the early payment in cash.
+It is known as a sales discount from the perspective of the company selling the goods and purchase discount from the perspective of the buyer purchasing the goods.

 - Cash discount reduces the chances of the bad debts that might arise in the future due to non-payment of dues by the customers of the company.
 Thus with such a discount, the company generally gets more amount of money when calculated for the overall business.

-- In the case of the business unit where there is a sufficient amount of the cash reserves available in the company, they only lead to fewer profits because the earlier recovery of cash is of no use and will not give any benefit to the seller when checked on an overall basis.
+- In the case of a business unit where a sufficient amount of the cash reserves is available in the company, they only lead to fewer profits because the earlier recovery of cash is of no use and will not give any benefit to the seller when checked on an overall basis.

 Example of the Cash Discount

 Let’s discuss an example of a cash discount.

 Let’s take the example of a company named A ltd, which deals with mobile phones and related accessories.
 It allows cash discount and adopts the policy that if the buyer pays within ten days of the purchase date, the buyer will be given a discount @ 1% of the invoice value.
 Now suppose a customer purchases a mobile phone worth $500 on 16th April 2019 on a credit basis and is given 30 days credit period.

 Now, if the customer discharges his dues till 25th April 2019, he has the liability to pay only $495 as 1% of $500, i.e., $5 is given as a discount for pre-payment of dues.
 If the customer pays later than ten days, then no cash discount will be provided and is liable to pay the full amount of $500 to the company.

 Advantages of the Cash Discount